obradovicsl/Natours-/readme.md

 # Natours Application

-Built using modern technologies: node.js, express, mongoDB, mongoose and friends 😁
+Backend, is built using: node.js, express, mongoDB, mongoose On frontend, pug template is used